 The food is all organic from selected farms around Nepal, you can even take a tour to their own farm in Gundu village, near Bhaktapur.

-Kantipur Temple House hotel is conveniently located in Thamel and only 10 minute walk to Durbar Square.
+Kantipur Temple House hotel is conveniently located in Thamel and is only 10 minutes walk to Durbar Square.
 If you’re looking for a skilled sports massage, check out Seeing Hands round the corner from the hotel.
 I had a dinner in the casual Rosemary Kitchen & Coffee Shop, the food and service was top class, this is also really near to the hotel.

 The ‘not so good’